snorpdorp/fsrs_statistical_uncertainty_propagation_test/README.md

 building up an array of calculated Z-scores for each random splitting of the data.

-Then, data is shown to the user showing how accurate the calculated Z-scores match that of a perfect Gaussian distribution.
+Then, data is shown to the user showing how accurate the calculated Z-scores match that of a simulated perfect Gaussian distribution.
 The perect Gaussian distribution samples N_TRIALS datapoints so it will have identical statistical fluctuations (but not inherent error) to the test data.

 That is, the two distributions should look similar.
 And you should be able to turn N_TRIALS up to get clearer and clearer comparisons.